giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/KandelDistribution.md

 ▸ **getRequiredProvision**(`params`): `Promise`<`Big`\>

-Determines the required provision for the listed offers in the distribution (disregarding the number of price points).
+Determines the required provision for the price points in the distribution.

 **`Remarks`**